florisjanssens/openproject-management_plugin/README.md

 More detailed information about OpenProject itself can be found at [OpenProject.org.](http://openproject.org/)

-**Note:** The master branch should NOT be used to install the plugin as this branch is for development only.
+**Note:** The dev branch should NOT be used to install the plugin as this branch is for development only.
 Please select a different branch for the version you want to install.

 ## Contents
 * [Features](#features)